 - This is an open competition for a short story, with no restriction on the subject matter.

 - The competition is open to people of 18 years and older.

-- Only one entry per person is permitted.
+- Only one entry per payment is permitted.

 - Competition is open internationally.